alanagoyal/docbase/README.md

 ### Set up the database

 Create a new [Supabase](https://app.supabase.com/) project, enter your project details, and wait for the database to launch.
 Navigate to the SQL editor in the dashboard, paste the SQL below, and run it.
+These instructions don't include RLS or access controls for storage.
+Make sure to add those if you want them.
+I'll make this a migration at some point, but you get the gist :)

 ```
 -- Create table for user profiles